 The first recorded mention of orchids is in Inquiry into Plants, dated around 300 B.C., by Theophrastus, a student of Aristotle.
 Dioscorides, a Greek medical botanist, and physician, first identified them clearly as "orchids" in the 1st century, whose De Materia Medica was a standard reference until the Middle Ages.

 In Asia, the great philosopher and statesman Confucius kept orchids in his rooms and wrote a poem praising their fragrance.

-Orchis refers to Orchis morio, which is still in that region.
+Orchis refers to the Orchis Morio, which is still in that region.
 The name means “testicle” for rather obvious reasons when you look at the root.
 During the Roman period (A.D.
-476) the orchid roots were eaten or steep as an aphrodisiac.
+476), the orchid roots were eaten or steep as an aphrodisiac.

 In the 19th Century and the coming of the industrial age, it became easier to transplant orchids from the tropics to civilization.
 Advances in glass manufacturing facilitated the construction of greenhouses.
 Thus fueled the enthusiasm of propagating orchids under controlled conditions where the wealthy, cultured society competed to collect rare and beautiful specimens.